Code-Institute-Submissions/NikolaVk-portfolio-1NV_SepResub/README.md

     <img src="https://github.com/NikolaVk/portfolio-1NV/blob/master/assets/readme/hamburger.png" width="50%">
 </div>

+### Construction page

+On the construction page there are lists of tools a user would need to use to construct and/or maintain their garden.
+If a user doesn't know how a certain tool looks like they can click on one of the listed items and it will take them to the tools page showing them that specific tool.

 ### Contact page

 - The contact page is made for users who don't understand or have questions about construction, maintenance and tools.